Back To Top

 Drinking and drug use can be common in many settings.
 Many people use alcohol or other drugs recreationally and are aware of their limits.
 But when alcohol or other drugs become ingrained into or interfere with your daily life, it may be time to make a change or seek medical help.

-Whether you or someone you care about has transitioned from drinking occasionally or socially to binge drinking regularly, increased dosage of prescribed opioid medication, or started using illicit drugs like heroin and methamphetamine, it’s important to seek help and take control of substance use.
+Whether you or someone you care about has transitioned from drinking occasionally or socially to binge drinking regularly, increased dosage of prescribed opioid medication, or started using illicit drugs, it’s important to seek help and take control of substance use.

 It’s not easy to recognize whether someone you know is at risk, much less yourself.
 Learning how to recognize the signs of addiction can help you determine whether you or a loved one should reach out for support.
 Doing so is often the first step on the path to recovery.